takenet/deckard/docs/distributed-housekeeper.md

 ### Task Coordination (`internal/lock`)

-`internal/lock` defines a generic `Locker` interface (`TryAcquire`/`Release`/`Renew`) with a Redis-backed implementation and a no-op implementation for single-instance mode.
+`internal/lock` defines a generic `Locker` interface (`TryAcquire`/`Release`/`Renew`).
+The package exposes `NewLocker(store, ownerID)`, implemented as a store-backed locker (`storeLocker`) over a generic `Store` (`SetNX`/`CompareAndDelete`/`CompareAndExpire`).
 Every atomic task acquires a named lock (`housekeeper:lock:{task_name}`) before executing and releases it right after, so at most one instance runs a given task at a time.

 ### Leader Election (`internal/election`)

-`internal/election` defines a generic `Elector` interface (`Start`/`Stop`/`IsLeader`/`ID`) with two implementations:
-- `LeaseElector`: campaigns for a single well-known lock (`housekeeper:election:leader`) in a background goroutine, independent of any task's own schedule.
+`internal/election` defines a generic `Elector` interface (`Start`/`Stop`/`IsLeader`/`ID`) and this PR provides `LeaseElector`: it campaigns for a single well-known lock (`housekeeper:election:leader`) in a background goroutine, independent of any task's own schedule.
 While follower, it periodically tries to acquire the lease; while leader, it periodically renews it.
 If renewal fails (e.g. the process was slow or partitioned from Redis long enough for the lease to expire and be taken over), it demotes itself to follower.

-- `StaticElector`: always reports itself as leader, used when distributed execution is disabled (single-instance mode).
+Single-instance mode does not use a separate static elector type: the lone instance participates in the same lease election and remains leader in practice.

 The election loop runs on its own ticker (`lease_ttl/3`), decoupled from the metrics or recovery task delays, so changing those delays doesn't affect leadership stability.
 On graceful shutdown, the elector releases leadership immediately instead of waiting for the lease to expire, so failover to another instance is fast.